KeyValueSoftwareSystems/siren-react-native-inbox/README.md

 ```

 ### 2. Siren Provider
 The SirenProvider initializes the Siren sdk with the specified configuration, which contains important parameters like the user token and recipient ID.
-The SirenProvider must be wrapped as a root component.
+Wrap the SirenProvider around your App's root.

 ```js
 import { SirenProvider } from '@siren/react-native-inbox';